 - Click on Verified domains from the Settings drop-down menu.

 - Click on the View setup instructions link.

 My site is already authenticated, but it doesn’t matter; you’ll have that link there anyway.

-Leave the tab open so you can copy the DKIM and SPF records when you’ll log in to Cloudflare.
+Leave the tab open to copy the DKIM and SPF records when logging in to Cloudflare.